naturalneuralnet/naturalneuralnet/README.md

-- 👋 Hi, I’m a software engineer from the UK
+- 👋 Hi, I’m an aspiring software engineer from the UK.
-- 👀 I’m interested in Full Stack, Machine Learning & DevOps
+- 👀 I’m interested in Full Stack, Machine Learning & DevOps.
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on Open Source Projects
+- 💞️ I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me?
 Message me on [Devto.io](https://dev.to/nattie)

 <!---